usc-isi-i2/kgtk/docs/transform/unique.md

 `--format node-counts` | This format creates a KGTK node file with two columns.
 The `id` column will contain the (optionally prefixed) unique values, while the second column, named `count`, unless changed by `--label LABEL_VALUE`, will contain the count.
 `--format node-only`   | This creates a KGTK node file with a single column, the `id` column, containing the unique values.
 The counts are computed but not written.

-### Quick Input Filtering
+### Quick Input Edge Filtering

-Using the `--where WHERE_COLUMN_NAME` and `--in WHERE_VALUES...` options, you can restrict the count to records where the value in a specified column matches a list of specified values.
+Using the `--where WHERE_COLUMN_NAME` and `--in WHERE_VALUES...` options, you can restrict the count to edges where the value in a specified column matches a list of specified values.
 More sophisticated filtering can be obtained by running [`kgtk filter`](../filter) to provide the input to `kgtk unique`.

+### Input Value Filtering

+Using the `--value-filter VALUE_FILTER_RE" and "--value-match-type" options, you can restrict the set of values to ones that match a particular regular expression.

 ### Processing Large Files